 Rapid initiation of the American Heart Association's chain of survival may save the lives of people who experience sudden cardiac arrest.

 Here's what to do:

 - Recognize that there is an emergency.
 If the person is unresponsive, emergency care should be started.

-- Call 911 or have someone else call.
+- Call for medical help or have someone else call.

 - If there is an AED available, get it (or have someone else get it) and follow the steps on the machine.

 - Start CPR by giving chest compressions.
 Push in the chest at least two inches at a fast rate of at least 100 compressions per minute.

 - If you are trained in CPR, after 30 compressions, open the person's airway and give two rescue breaths.
 Then, continue with the chest compressions.
 If you feel more comfortable, you can give the compressions without the breaths until the ambulance arrives.

 The American Heart Association, American Red Cross, and other organizations conduct classes to teach citizens how to administer CPR.
 Researchers have found that young people and adults older than 60 were able to learn the life-saving skill online and then successfully perform CPR on a mannequin.